SFFMA SAFER Grant

 MEMBERSHIP DUES REQUEST FORM*, CLICK HERE

-VFIS of Texas/Texas Mutual Insurance Company Grant Program:
+VFIS of Texas/Texas Mutual Insurance Company Health and Wellness Grant:

 VFIS of Texas and Texas Mutual Insurance Company proudly sponsor a need-based Health and Wellness Grant program for fire departments and non-profit EMS organizations in Texas.
 Grants of up to $5,000 per department are awarded based upon financial need and are intended to encourage participation in a health and wellness program to reduce emergency responder injuries and deaths.
 Approved departments expend the funds, then submit copies of receipts to receive reimbursement up to the limit of the program.